What is it: Jinrui wa Suitai Shimashita (Humanity Has Declined)

 • Based on: Light novel by Romeo Tanaka

 The plot of Jinrui wa Suitai Shimashita unfolds in a world where humanity faces an existential crisis.
 The protagonist, who works as a mediator between the remaining humans and the fairies, finds herself in unusual situations that reveal the decay of society.
-The fairies, who have a naive and often comical outlook on life, contrast with the dark reality the protagonist faces.
+The fairies, who possess a naive and often comical view of life, contrast with the dark reality that the protagonist faces.
 This dynamic between the characters creates a rich environment for exploring themes such as the loss of humanity, the search for meaning, and a critique of consumerism.
-The anime utilizes a vibrant visual aesthetic that contrasts with the heavy themes it addresses, creating a unique and engaging experience for the viewer.
+The anime uses a vibrant visual aesthetic, which contrasts with the heavy themes addressed, creating a unique and engaging experience for the viewer.

-One of the most intriguing aspects of Jinrui wa Suitai Shimashita is its approach to the evolution of society.
-With the human population dwindling, fairies take center stage, representing a new form of life adapting to the changing environment.
-The series questions what it means to be human in a world where humanity is in decline, and whether the essence of humanity can be preserved or whether it will transform into something completely different.
-This reflection is accompanied by a dark sense of humor and absurd situations, which make the narrative even more captivating.
-The anime doesn't shy away from criticizing contemporary society, addressing themes such as alienation and the superficiality of human interactions.
+One of the most intriguing aspects of Jinrui wa Suitai Shimashita is how it addresses the issue of societal evolution.
+With the decline of the human population, fairies take on a central role, representing a new life form that adapts to the changing environment.
+The series questions what it means to be human in a world where humanity is in decline, and whether the essence of humanity can be preserved or if it transforms into something completely different.
+This reflection is accompanied by biting humor and absurd situations, which make the narrative even more captivating.
+The anime doesn't hesitate to criticize contemporary society, addressing themes such as alienation and the superficiality of human interactions.

-In addition to its engaging narrative, Jinrui wa Suitai Shimashita is known for its distinctive animation style and striking soundtrack.
+Besides its engaging narrative, Jinrui wa Suitai Shimashita is known for its distinctive animation style and striking soundtrack.
 The art direction is meticulously crafted, with settings that reflect both the beauty and decay of the world.
 The vibrant color palette contrasts with the somber situations, creating a visual effect that captivates the viewer.
-The soundtrack, composed of elements ranging from comical to melancholic, perfectly complements the anime's atmosphere.
+The soundtrack, composed of elements that range from comedic to melancholic, perfectly complements the anime's atmosphere.
 The combination of these elements makes the series stand out among other productions of the genre, attracting both comedy fans and those seeking a deeper, more reflective narrative.

 Jinrui wa Suitai Shimashita also stands out for its cast of memorable characters.
 The protagonist, with her strong and cynical personality, is accompanied by a variety of fairies, each with their own unique quirks and characteristics.
-This diversity of characters enriches the narrative, allowing for different perspectives on the human condition to be explored.
-The interactions between the protagonist and the fairies are often hilarious, but they also reveal the fragility of the human condition.
-The series manages to balance moments of lightheartedness with profound reflections, making it a complete experience for the viewer.
-Character development is one of the anime's strengths, contributing to its popularity and longevity among fans.
+This diversity of characters enriches the narrative, allowing different perspectives on the human condition to be explored.
+The interactions between the protagonist and the fairies are often hilarious, but also reveal the fragility of the human condition.
+The series manages to balance moments of lightness with profound reflections, making it a complete experience for the viewer.
+The character development is one of the anime's strengths, contributing to its popularity and longevity among fans.